pangeo-data/education-material/pedagogy/pod/README.md

 I would prefer to configure the binder pod using `environment.yml` rather than `requirements.txt`.
 The latter uses `pip` and the former uses the `conda` package manager.
-Here is my `environment.yml` configuration file:
+Here is my example `environment.yml` configuration file:

 ```